The Yaps journal.

 You have ideas all the time.
 In the shower.
 On a walk.
 In the middle of a conversation.
 Most of them vanish because the friction of typing a note is too high.
 Voice notes eliminate that friction entirely — and they capture more than just words.

 Voice data privacy is not a future concern.
 It is a right-now problem.
-Between major breaches, shifting regulations, and cloud tools that treat your voice as training data, 2026 is the year to take voice privacy seriously.
+Between major breaches, shifting regulations, voice-cloning threats, and cloud tools that treat your voice as training data, 2026 is the year to take voice privacy seriously.

 We built Yaps because voice assistants shouldn't require an internet connection or send your words to a server.
 Today, we're introducing a macOS voice assistant that works entirely on your device.